stelzinga/MF/MGT_99.Legend.md

 80.Tools

-It is this naming and numbering that is used in the various MGT:xxx notes and any other Tool referencing a Profile Tree Item as well as file paths.
+It is this naming and numbering that is used in the various MGT: xxx notes and any other Tool referencing a Profile Tree Item as well as file paths.
 Note that a reference to for example MGT: Tools or MGT: 80.Tools is deemed equivalent.
 The above Business Functions are an example and the items/numbers can differ for each Venture.

 All Profile Tree Items, in the order they appear in the Profile Tree as well as the Business Functions are explained in below sections, as is the definition of Process which is fundamental to the entire Venture.

 Each deliverable for each Profile Tree can have a number as well.
 The number is composed of the Profile Tree Item nr and then a new nr e.g.,

-02.01.Activities as the deliverable within Profile Tree Item 02.Organising etc.
+    02.01.Activities as deliverable within 02.Organising etc.

 The Legend, with the Profile as overarching Framework, has the highest number in the naming convention: 99.Legend.
 ________________________________________
 ## Process
 A Process is so fundamental to what happens within a Venture that it has a dedicated section to *define* it.

-A Process is one or more *triggered* or *continuous* *Steps* applied to one, or more, forms of *Input* to achieve one, or more, forms of desired *Output* or *Result*, or:
+A Process is one or more *triggered* or *continuous* *Steps* applied to one, or more, forms of *Input* to achieve one, or more, forms of desired *Output* or *Result*:

     Input(s)  ⇒  Step(s)  ⇒  Result(s)

 A Process is defined by the 6W Framework: Where, What, When, Who, Why and How or.
 Which.
-In other words What Result is to be delivered, Where and When, *by* Whom *and* *for* Whom, Why is the Result important, and How is the Result achieved i.e. which Inputs are used and what does each Step do with the Input.
+In other words What Result is to be delivered, Where and When, *by* Whom *and* *for* Whom, Why is the Result relevant, and How is the Result achieved i.e., which Inputs are used and what does each Step do with the Input.
 Note that Where can be a geographic location, but can also refer to an Asset in which a Process is embedded.

 Output is purely determined by the *desired* Result and thus drives the design of the Steps and the Input.
 Input can be any of the following: Assets, Services from Suppliers and Results from other Processes or from the Process itself (internal loop back).
 Therefore, they have constraints: time, energy, manpower, cost, etc.
-Steps are the logic of the Process: they determine how Input is transformed into a specific Result and they may be manual or automatic (the latter case is triggered manually or by another Process).
+Steps are the *logic* of the Process: they determine how Input is transformed into a specific Result.
+They may be manual or automatic (the latter case is triggered manually or by another Process).
 It is possible, and even likely, that several Processes, and thus Results, need to be combined to obtain a final Result.
 Such combined Processes have different names e.g. Activities, Macro-Processes, Process Group, etc.

+Processes can have several properties or attributes.

+*Process Status* is an indication of whether a Process is active, suspended, failing , etc. Assigning a status helps in dealing with Processes In a well structured manner.

-*Process Maintenance* is the notion of manually or automatically applying specific Processes to assure another Process keeps yielding the expected Result over time.
-As it is an extra Process purely built to keep another Process operational it adds to the Cost of the original Process.
+*Process Maintenance* is the notion of manually or automatically applying specific Processes to assure a target Process keeps yielding the expected Result over time.
+As these are extra Processes purely built to keep the target Process operational it adds to the Cost of the target Process.

 *Process Complexity* is determined by the multitude and complexity of the Steps and/or Input.
 Process Complexity has an impact on Process Maintenance.

-A *Process Owner* is the Group or Staff expected to yield a Result, making a Process Owner = Result Owner.
-However, they may not own the Input which may be produced by Processes outside of Process Owner remit, i.e. the owner faces a *dependency* on other Process and thus Process Owners.
+A *Process Owner* is the Group or Staff expected to yield a Result, making a Process Owner the Result Owner.
+However, they may not own the Input which may be produced by Processes outside of Process Owner remit, i.e., the owner faces a *dependency* on other Process and thus Process Owners.

 *Process Cost* is the cost of a Process.
 Often this Cost is hard to price, and may not be relevant on a per Process basis.
 Nevertheless, each Process incurs cost.
 Process Cost can be related to time spent by Staff on a Process.

-A Process has Risk associated to it, by definition, see [## Profile Overview].
-The assessment of that Risk, for a given Process is key in Risk Management.
+A Process has Risk associated to it, by definition, see above.
+The assessment of that Risk for a given Process is key in Risk Management.
 Sometimes specific Processes are designed to verify another Process has yielded a specific Result as per expectations.
 Such a Process is referred to as a Control or Check.
 By definition, even Controls have Risk embedded in them.

 Optimising Processes such that they are at lowest Cost and generate the least Risk possible, is key in Management in general.